geyerbri/LeafletSlider-bak-2/README.md

 For a fully-commented explainer of how to use this slider with popups, see [the geyerbri/LeafletSlider index.html file](https://github.com/geyerbri/LeafletSlider/blob/master/index.html).

+See the commented file in action, with its basic settings: https://geyerbri.github.io/LeafletSlider/

 Falke-Design
 -----
 Check out the Falke-Design [Demo](https://falke-design.github.io/LeafletSlider/)!